redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 id11([authorized-changes]) --> id1(automatc merge is triggered)
 ```

+When a PR is opened, the original title is automatically replaced with a standardized one containing operator versions which were changed.
+There is also a flag in square braces indicating things like the single version will be overwritten including bundle delete and create and so on.
+More info in the [release pipeline section](#pr-flags).
+Don't worry about deleted bundles, there is still a copy available, so existing indexes will work as designed.

 We will go over situations when some label is missing or something went wrong in the following paragraphs.

 ### **The package-validated label is missing**